Geography of Krasnodar: Environmental situation

 At the end of 2015 to the beginning of 2016, Krasnodar registered the most cars per capita among Russian cities.
-If for Moscow this figure is 846 cars per 1000 people, in Krasnodar it is 1,063 cars.
+While for Moscow this figure is 846 cars per 1000 people, in Krasnodar it is 1,063 cars.
 In the summer, transit transport begins to play an important role, when car traffic increases to 2 million cars.

 Scientists have noted a very high level of air pollution caused by the performance of electric power facilities, enterprises of the petrochemical, oil refining and fuel industries.
-In the center of the city.
-The content of nitrogen and carbon dioxide in the air is 1.5–2 times higher than in other areas.
+In the center of the city, the content of nitrogen and carbon dioxide in the air is 1.5–2 times higher than in other areas.
 This situation is explained by the constant flow of these substances from enterprises located in other areas of the city, with prevailing westerly, northeastern and easterly winds.
 The industrial district of the city suffers the most from pollution, often due to improper operation or malfunction of dust collecting and gas cleaning equipment.
 Nevertheless, according to the results of a study conducted by the Ministry of Natural Resources and Environment in 2017, Krasnodar ranks third in the purity of air among cities in Russia with a population of over 500 thousand people.

 Water bodies in the city experience a high anthropogenic load.
 In water, the permissible concentrations of harmful substances, including compounds of copper, iron, petroleum hydrocarbons, and nitrates, are several times exceeded.